scoulomb/myDNS/3-DNS-solution-providers/1-Infoblox/1-Infoblox-API-overview.md

 Appliance behavior:

-1. Default view is attached to default network view.Cf [here](#We-could-create-a-custom-view-directly-without-network) and [here](#Then-create-a-host-record-within-a-zone-in-the-2-different-views)
+1. **Default view is attached to default network view**.Cf [here](#We-could-create-a-custom-view-directly-without-network) and [here](#Then-create-a-host-record-within-a-zone-in-the-2-different-views)
-2. default.$networkName view is attached to $networkName network view (at network view creation).
+2. **default (generated) view is attached to a custom network**: default.$networkName view is attached to $networkName network view (at network view creation).
+Defaut v.
 Cf [here](#Create-a-network-view-and-implicit-default-view-for-that-network).
 3. Any custom view created explicitly can be attached to a network view explicitly.
-Cf [here](#Can-I-decide-to-make-custom-direct-view-creation-and assign-it-to-a-network-view?).
+Cf [here](#Can-I-decide-to-make-custom-direct-view-creation).
 4. When creating a view explicitly it is attached by default to the default network view.
 Cf [here](#We-could-create-a-custom-view-directly-without-network).

 It is compliant with this doc: